Aruba Entry Requirements Aruba ED Card & Sustainability Fee

 Aruba Entry Requirements

-First and foremost, all travelers visiting Aruba must have a valid passport and it must be valid for the duration of your stay.
-Some countries require passports to be valid for at least six months beyond your travel dates, but Aruba is not one of them.
+All travelers visiting Aruba must have a valid passport.
+Your passport only needs to be valid for the duration of your stay — Aruba does not require six months of validity beyond your travel dates, even though most other countries do.

 Aruba ED Card

-One of the most important steps in your travel preparation is filling out the Aruba ED Card, which stands for Embarkation and Disembarkation Card.
-This online form is mandatory for all visitors and can be completed up to 7 days before you arrive on the island.
+One of the most important steps in preparing for your trip to Aruba is completing the Aruba ED Card, which stands for Embarkation and Disembarkation Card.
+This required online form must be submitted before travel and can be completed up to 7 days prior to arrival.

 The Sustainability Fee

-The Aruba government has stated that the revenue from the sustainability fee will be used to upgrade and expand the island’s wastewater treatment facilities.
-The fee will also support other sustainability initiatives, such as beach clean-ups, coral reef preservation, and renewable energy projects.
+According to the Aruba government, revenue from the sustainability fee is being used to fund environmental and infrastructure improvements across the island.
+This includes upgrades to wastewater treatment facilities, as well as ongoing sustainability initiatives such as beach cleanups, coral reef preservation, and renewable energy projects.

 Arriving in Aruba

-If you’ve landed in Aruba, it means your ED Card was approved and you have your green check mark — you couldn’t have boarded the plane without it.
-Once you land, you’ll deplane and walk down a long hall to passport control, where you’ll have your photo taken.
+If you’ve landed in Aruba, your Aruba ED Card has already been approved — you wouldn’t have been allowed to board your flight without it.
+After deplaning, you’ll walk through a long hallway that leads to passport control, where your photo will be taken.

 Departing Aruba